 Sleep allows the body to recuperate from physical exertion, rejuvenate tired muscles, replenish energy reserves, and restore tissues of organs including the brain.
 Sleep also plays a critical role in our capacity to learn and remember information.

 The quality of your sleep directly affects the quality of your waking life, including your mental alertness, efficiency, emotion regulation, creativity, energy levels, and even your weight.
 During the night your sleep moves through predictable stages from deep restorative sleep to more alert phases and dreaming (REM sleep).
 Each cycle of non-REM and REM sleep takes about 90 minutes, which are repeated four to six times per night.
-(This may be a better angle as we want people to understand how important getting sleep right is, not that they can function OK if they get the deep sleep in).

 Due to its links with mental health conditions such as PTSD, anxiety and depression, some veterans experience sleep disturbance with potentially negative impacts on their and their family’s quality of life.